SmartTURB/diffusion-lagr/README.md

 Just like for training, you can use multiple GPUs for sampling.
 Please note that the `$MODEL_FLAGS` and `$DIFFUSION_FLAGS` should be the same as those used in training.

-The links to the checkpoints used for `DM-1c` and `DM-3c` in the paper are as follows:
+The checkpoints utilized for `DM-1c` and `DM-3c` in the paper can be found here.